arschles/pare/README.md

 [![CircleCI](https://circleci.com/gh/arschles/pare.svg?style=svg)](https://circleci.com/gh/arschles/pare)

 Pare is a build tool for modern software develompent.
-It focuses on enabling you to easily run _all_ the tools that you need when you need them, so you don't have to write hacky Makefiles or learn complicated new build systems.
+It focuses on making it easy to run _all_ your development tools when you need them, so you don't have to write hacky Makefiles or learn complicated new build systems.

-You can configure Pare with a single file, often times with one line.
+You can configure Pare with a single one-line file, or you can build more advanced workflows.

 # What does this do?